w3c/sdw/bp/BP-implementation-report-00002.md

 #### Evidence

-In this implementation, each register is indexable. search [GAACT714845933 in Google](https://www.google.com.au/search?q=GAACT714845933).
-However, it has not been indexed beyond the first page of the register, so only 50 records can be searched this way at the moment.
-The register is paginated, and can be browsed or crawled in its entirety.
+In this API implementation, each item class register is indexable by search engined such as Google.
+[A search for an address key, such as 'GAACT714845933' using Google](https://www.google.com.au/search?q=GAACT714845933) yields multiple 'hits' on the API's web pages; both the Address register containing a link to Address 'GAACT714845933' and also the item page for Address 'GAACT714845933' itself.
+However, the API has not been indexed beyond the first page of the register, so only 50 records can be searched this way at the moment.
+The register is paginated (there are 13.5M addresses), and can be browsed or crawled in its entirety by link-following clients.

+Note that cached Google results currently refer to a previous version of the API which will eventually be updated.

 #### How-to

-(write something)
+Each resource defined within the G-NAF dataset (the dataset itself; registers of items; individual items) is delvered online in both RDF and HTMl, as per [Linked Data bast practice](https://www.w3.org/TR/ld-bp/).
+The HTML delivery ensures that current search engines can 'see' the resources and RDF ensures that Linked Data bots can.

 ### [Best Practice 3: Link resources together to create the Web of Data](https://www.w3.org/TR/sdw-bp/#linking)